NEW JERSEY - In the basement of the Bloomfield Steak and Seafood House in Bloomfield, NJ there is something truly remarkable.

 Most people are familiar with the general story of the underground railroad.
 It's not an actual railway, but a route linking slave states in the south to free states up north by utilizing abolitionist homes - churches and other properties.

-"These were back people, these were white people, all working together for the cause of freedom," Frank said.
+"These were black people, these were white people, all working together for the cause of freedom," Frank said.

 Less well known in this story: New Jersey was often a final stop on the trek toward freedom.
 But it was a dangerous one as the Garden State was the last northern state to abolish slavery.